Suyooo/discord-aran/README.md

 it with the following keys:

 * `description`: A human-readable description of what this module is or does.
-* `textCommands` *(optional)*: An array of strings which the bot implements.
+* `textCommands` *(optional)*: An array of strings which the bot implements as commands.
 The text commands will be registered so the bot component can be called for them (see below).
-Should not include a command prefix symbol, as that is defined in the configuration.
+The strings should not include a command prefix symbol, as that is defined in the configuration.
 If this key is not defined, no text commands are registered.
 * `dashboardTitle` *(optional)*: String for the link to the module's dashboard on the index.
 If this key is not defined, it will not be linked on the dashboard (for utility modules, or modules without dashboards)

+### Objects

+In the modules, you'll mainly be working with the bot and database objects to interact with the server or store data.
+Here's what those have.

+#### Bot Object

+The Bot Object is generally just a [Discord.JS client object](https://discord.js.org/#/docs/discord.js/14.0.3/class/Client), so check those docs for what you can do with it.
+For example, if you want to add a listener to general events (like `messageCreate` for all messages), you can do so by using the regular event listening methods on the bot object (`bot.on("messageCreate", async message => {...})`).

+Additionally, the following properties are added to it by Aran:

+* `bot.modules`: Access to all loaded bot components.
+The property keys are the module names (as in the subfolder names).
+Using this, you can access your bot component's methods from your dashboard component, or access functions offered by helper modules.
+* `bot.auth`: Authentication helper.
+Can be used on bot components to check whether the calling user is Staff, or on dashboard components to check whether the logged-in user is Staff.
+(It technically works like any other module, but we give it a special place and make sure it is loaded first.)
+* `bot.cron`: You can call this method to schedule functions to be executed at certain times.
+  `pattern` is a cron schedule expression, so you can use tools like https://crontab.guru/ to get one.
+The method returns a [CronJob object](https://www.npmjs.com/package/cron) you can store and use to stop the job.
+Note that schedules don't carry over on restarts - if you need persistent scheduled functions, store them in the database and re-schedule them when the module gets initialized.

+#### Database Object

+`// TODO`

 ### Bot Component

 Bot components can use the Discord.JS client to interact with the Discord server to send messages, look up channels/roles/users/etc. and so on.
 It is optional to have a bot component.

 The bot component is implemented in the `bot.js` file in the module folder's root.
-It must export a function that takes the Discord.JS client object as a parameter, and returns an object with any number of the following methods:
+It must export a function that takes the bot and database objects as parameters, and returns an object with any number of the following methods:

 * `async textCommand(message, args)`: Is called if a registered text command with the command prefix from the configuration is sent in a channel the bot is in. `args` is the message